Financial Aid Opportunities

 Lurie College Student Research Awards

 Lurie College is pleased to offer up to four student-research awards for the 2019-2020 academic year to support students to be mentored by a faculty mentor on a student-initiated research project.
 These awards are designed to support student-faculty collaboration on an on-going or proposed research project related to the student’s major.
 Students can receive a stipend of $2,000 per semester and $4,000 a year.
-To apply by Sunday, September 15, 2019, please complete this brief Google form.
+Applications for the 2020-2021 academic year awards will become available during the Spring 2020 semester.

 Lurie College Student Conference Travel Grant